SignalK/specification/gitbook-docs/data_model.md

 }
 ```

-The message is JSON structured UTF-8 text.
-There are several top level attributes or keys which are always present and
+There are several top level attributes or keys which are always present and others which are optional.
+The `version`
-others which are optional.
-The `version` key specifies which version of the Signal K specification is being used and is
-always present in a full Signal K model.
+key specifies which version of the Signal K specification is being used and must always present in a full Signal K
+model.
 Also always present in the full model is the `self` key.
-The value of `self`
+The value of `self` is the key within the `vessels`
-is the key within the `vessels` object which is the local boat.
+object which is the local boat.
 Effectively, it is a pointer into the `vessels` object.

-Below the `vessels` object is a list of vessels, identified by their MMSI number or a generated unique id.
+Below the `vessels` object is a list of vessels, identified by their MMSI number or a generated unique ID.
 There may be
 many vessels if data has been received from AIS or other sources.
 The format for each vessel’s data uses the same
 standard Signal K structure but may not have the same content; likely you will not have as much data about other
 vessels as you have about your own.

-Another top level attribute is `sources`, which defines a list of sources the data was obtained from.
-In the `vessels`
+At the same level as `vessels` is `sources`.
+This contains a list of sources the data was obtained from.
+Each data
-section are `$source` keys, these point to their relative location in the `sources` tree.
-This allows several Signal K
-keys to reference the same `$source` which is convenient for protocols like NMEA0183 where many Signal K keys may
-arrive in a single NMEA message.
+object within a `vessel` may have a `$source` key which point to a source withing `sources`.
+Several data objects may
+reference the same `source` since a single NMEA sentence or PGN may map to multiple keys in Signal K.

 Alternatively the source data may be embedded directly in place of the `$source` by using the `source` key: